The Mustang, The Movie

 In the movie The Mustang, a hardened, angry criminal – just looking to do his time and get out – is paired with a wild horse freshly plucked by the BLM and thrown into his own prison system.
 Now, it might be argued that neither the prisoner or the horse did anything other than what nature taught them to do, but they both found themselves in the same predicament – stuck behind the prison fences.
 Could they rely on one another to help them work their way through this situation?

 Director Laure de Clermont-Tonnerre spent years researching and working on the script for this movie.
 We sat down over Skype on a recent afternoon and talked about what it was like making this movie.
 The Mustang was released last Friday and I know you will enjoy watching it.
 Also, check out the BLM website about their Wild Horse & Burro Program.
 Far too many horses in this country will spend their entire lives behind the fences of holding facilities.

 Show Your Support

 The Whoa Podcast is independently produced by John & Ranae Harrer.
 Show your support and keep us inspired to make more by visiting the Patreon Page .
 Help defray some of our expenses.

-We have well over 100 episodes up now and you can find them all for free on iTunes, with our Android App in the Amazon store, and now Stitcher, or wherever podcasts are distributed.
+Our library contains well over 200 episodes now and you can find them all for free on iTunes, with our Android App in the Amazon store, and now Stitcher, or wherever podcasts are distributed.
 Get the Stitcher app and tell us how it works.
 We are on Google Play too!
-You can also find every episode and more about the show at whoapodcast.com.
+Find every episode and more about the show at whoapodcast.com.
 Please take a moment and join our email list.
 Get in on the conversation with Facebook and Twitter and Instagram– just look for WhoaPodcast.